 What types of spine surgery can be performed with a minimally invasive technique?

-Can all spine surgeries be performed with a minimally invasive technique?
+Can all spine operations be performed as minimally invasive spine surgery?

 Do all spine surgeons perform minimally invasive spine surgery?